 Step 4: If the user chooses to send the password, the password field on the unconnected device will be populated automatically after a brief delay.

 While this feature will no doubt prove handy when it comes to sharing Wi-Fi passwords, do note that this feature is exclusive to iOS 11.
 As such, those who are stuck on older versions of iOS will still need to input the Wi-Fi password manually.

-35 Unusual WiFi Router Names You Need to See
+Read Also: 35 Unusual WiFi Names You Don’t Often See